Table of Contents

 Blepharoplasty in New Jersey at Hazen Plastic Surgery

-If you’re interested in eyelid surgery in the Princeton, New Jersey area, Dr. Jill Hazen is the ideal surgeon for you.
+If you’re interested in eyelid surgery in the Princeton, New Jersey area, Dr. Jill Hazen is your ideal surgeon.
 As a board-certified plastic surgeon, she is highly experienced in performing both upper and lower eyelid surgery.
 Blepharoplasty is one of our top services at Hazen Plastic Surgery & Medical Spa, and Dr. Hazen has a reputation for delivering very natural-looking results.
-She will determine the optimal recommendations for you, and she will customize a personal treatment plan just for you.
+She will determine the optimal recommendations for you and customize a personal treatment plan just for you.
 With Dr. Hazen, you are in excellent hands.
-She has been recognized by Healthy Living as one of the Top Doctors for blepharoplasty in New Jersey, and she has lectured extensively over the years on cosmetic plastic surgery.
-Dr. Hazen’s artistic visualization and clinical skills allow her to achieve beautiful, results.
+Healthy Living has recognized her as one of the Top Doctors for blepharoplasty in New Jersey, and she has lectured extensively over the years on cosmetic plastic surgery.
+Dr. Hazen’s artistic visualization and clinical skills allow her to achieve beautiful results.
 To meet with Dr. Hazen, please contact us.